The Best Time to go to Rwanda

 There are four seasons to consider when planning your Rwanda safari, however the weather is fairly temperate and favours travel year round, thanks to its compact size, proximity to the equator and high altitude, which gives it a fresh highland feel and consistent temperature.
-The average daytime temperature is around 30°C or 86°F, except in the highlands where it is much cooler.
-The capital of Kigali enjoys an average temperature of 21°C or 70°F as you cna see from the weather chart below.
+The average daytime temperature is around 30°C or 86°F. The capital of Kigali enjoys an average temperature of 21°C or 70°F as you cna see from the weather chart below.

 March – mid-May

 This is Rwanda’s long rain season, and it can be unrelenting, which is particularly marked in the mountainous regions.
 Gorilla tracking is less suited to this period, although if you are looking to track the chimpanzees in the Nyungwe area this can be an optimum time, as the figs and fruits within the forest ripen and they tend to see seen lower down in the trees eating, are more stationary and also seen in larger groups.

 This is the long dry season with ideal conditions for gorilla tracking in Volcanoes National Park and for visiting Rwanda overall, so if you have complete flexibility with your dates we would recommend travelling during this time.
 Animal sightings are more common in this time, with golden monkeys and mountain gorillas as well as habitat tolerant species such as buffalo and elephant all more visible in the dry season.
 As gorillas reside in the rainforest, we still recommend taking waterproof clothing even during these drier months.
 This is also peak season in Rwanda, so prices can be higher.